gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 > ⚠️  **Important:**

-When you implement `AlternativeTokenSource` protocol make sure that you cakk the completion in one specific thread
+When you implement `AlternativeTokenSource` protocol make sure that you call the completion in one specific thread

 ```swift
 private class MyAlternativeTokenSource: AlternativeTokenSource {